Doubleband surgeonfish: Distribution and habitat

+Reproduction

+Doublebands reproduce via external fertilization.
+Females will approach the reef surface and begin releasing their eggs, while the males follow their trail and release sperm as a response.
+Once the two gametes join and the egg is fertilized, the resulting larvae will float around for a certain period in the water column until they grow out of their planktonic stage.
+After approximately seven weeks, the larvae return to their reef habitat to settle in.
+The breeding season typically spans from July to August, with physical changes in preparation for this season beginning to occur cyclically around April.

 Ecology

-The doubleband surgeonfish feeds on algae growing on the seabed and detritus, as well as the algal film that grows on sand and other substrates.
-Breeding involves the liberation of sperm and eggs into the sea.
-The larvae are pelagic, and return to the reef habitat about seven weeks later.
-The juveniles form mixed species groups with other fish species; at first they may be black, or yellow with a black eye ring, but later they resemble the adult fish, apart from the black markings behind the eye, which at one stage in juvenile development is horseshoe-shaped.
+The Doubleband Surgeonfish feeds on algae growing on the seabed and detritus, as well as the algal film that grows on sand and other substrates.
+The juveniles tend to join other fish species to form mixed species groups.
+At first they may be black, or yellow with a black horseshoe-shaped eye ring, but later they resemble the adult fish, apart from the black markings behind the eye.
 This fish feeds in the open during the day, often in small groups with parrotfish and other species.

 Status

 This is a common fish in much of its range.
-It is sometimes caught for human consumption and for use in the aquarium trade.
+It is sometimes caught for human consumption and commonly used in the aquarium trade.
 It is susceptible to the destruction of the reef habitats in which it lives, but is found in several marine protected areas.
 The International Union for Conservation of Nature has rated its conservation status as being of "least concern".